Jwilliams85/node-auth2-project/README.md

 Follow these steps for completing your project.

 - [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**

+## Server
+ -produce a token
+ -add needed data to the token
+ -send the token as part of the response
+ - when a new request comes in to restricted area -verify that the token is valid
+        -make the payload (data) avavailable for the rest of the API

+## Client
+-store the token
+-send the token on a following requests
+-destroy the token on logout